idcrook/i-dotfiles/_pip/README.md

+# Python

 **List of packages to install via `pip`, the python packaging tool.**

 ---

-To create the packages list do :
+To generate a packages list do something like:

 ```
 pip3 list --format=columns | sed '/Package/,/---------/d' | \